JoinMarket-Org/joinmarket-clientserver/scripts/README.md

 ###joinmarketd.py

 This file's role is explained in the main README in the top level directory.
-It only takes one argument, the port it serves on (default 27183):
+It only takes two arguments, the port it serves on (default 27183), and whether to use TLS for client-server communication (default 0=no tls, 1=tls):

-    `python joinmarketd.py 27183`
+    `python joinmarketd.py [port number] [1/0]`

+To use tls you must create a `key.pem` and `cert.pem` in a subdirectory `/ssl`, representing a self-signed certificate.
+This needs some work to be cleaned up, but does work already.

 ###add-utxo.py